shajithayyil/blogslideshow/yui3/readme.txt

     IE 8

-BlogSlideShow is a tiny JS component, which implements a fancy image viewer, that supports many different types of transition effects including CSS3/HTML5-related.
+BlogSlideShow is a JQuery plugin that enhances your blog pages with fancy image viewer, which provides nice transition effects including CSS3/HTML5-related ones.

-All what you need is to provide links on your images, you want to show, with rel attribute containing Url of image file.
-When you click on such a link, you’ll get the image view on the overlay.
+All what you need is to provide links on your images, you want to show.
+Likely you already have images on blog pages linked.
+Just add rel attribute containing "blogslideshow" to them.

+When you click on such a link, you'll get the image viewer on the overlay.
 When hovering the overlay you get toolbar appeared by which you can navigate images.
-Besides, you can use keyboard arrows <-, -> as well.
+Besides, you can use keyboard arrows <-, ->, Esc as well.

+Features
+    * Unique transition effects
+    * Easy to setup
+    * Progressive enhancement
+    * Navigation box
+    * Lightweight (~13KB)
+    * Linking images
+    * Free to use under GPL licence
+    * Fully customizable using CSS
+    * In 3 ports (pure JS, jQuery, YUI3)

 GPL 3 license implies that you must make your further solutions based on BlogSlideShow available under the GPL, and source code of BlogSlideShow available to download in your site.
 A link to http://dsheiko.com is enough.

 FILES: